 In both Sweden and Germany, the increasing political weight of AfD and SD has opened channels for radical-right influence into the heart of both democracies and allowed for a new quality of collaboration between different far-right actors.
 To those who have to live with the real consequences of this shift, the somewhat soothing perspective that far-right positions are limited to a loud minority must seem as if coming from a different planet.

 What is important here is not only the mere numbers, but also how populist rhetoric and policies are appropriated by other parties — new and established parties included — and how they legitimize racism not only on the streets, but also among social, cultural and political elites.

 We have seen too many recent examples of how populist views, specifically when linked to racism and ethnopolitics, seep into the mainstream and become part of neither silent, nor loud, but rather a normal majority perspective.
 For this to happen, far-right populist parties do not have to be extremely popular or even electorally successful.
 Therefore, the spread of far-right ideas has to be seen as alarming and at least as important as political fragmentation or the rise of non-populist alternatives.
 The (re)legitimization and normalization of racist views has to be taken seriously — no matter if coming from populists, traditional or new political actors.

-Mr Julian Göpffarth is an Early Career Fellow at CARR and a doctoral candidate at the European Institute at the London School of Economics.
+Mr Julian Göpffarth is a Doctoral Fellow at CARR and a doctoral candidate in the European Institute at the London School of Economics.
 His profile can be found here:

 © Julian Göpffarth.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).